evanwill/hist-454-2022/pages/project/metadata.md

 Please note *required* means not having a value will result in your metadata not functioning in the digital collection.
 All other fields are optional, but suggested!

+Use the evidence available to you to best fill out the metadata values.
+The archival finding aid, notes in the folders, notes and contents of the items may help for digitized items.
+For curated items, use the existing metadata as a guide and starting point.

 ### record_contributor

 - This is your name!
 Get credit for your work and show that you did the assignment.